 These hacks challenge this mindset of fake surety and unchallengeable assumptions.
 They are a rapid and inexpensive way to help corporate middle managers to think, and act, like Silicon Valley entrepreneurs.

-Ask yourself: How might you introduce experiments into your innovation toolkit?
+Ask yourself: How might you introduce experiments into your startup innovation toolkit?